Part 0: Defining Burnout

 - Gaslighting — people tell you that things did not happen as you experienced it, but your journal of factual-things-that-definitely-did-happen reminds you otherwise

 With the potential to take on a form that drives people to question their own competency, toxicity can create one of the worst forms of burnout.

 Toxic peers is not something you fix yourself — it’s something you escalate.
 And if it’s not fixable, figure out how to leave.
-I realize that having the ability to leave a toxic job is a luxury, but recognize that it’s achievable should you put your mind to it.
+Having the ability to leave a toxic job is a luxury, but know that it’s achievable should you put your mind to it.
 Very little is worth sacrificing your self-worth.
 There are better places.
 Know that toxic peers are not your responsibility.
 Who we work with is arguably more important than the work we’re actually doing.
 Projects come and go — the people are what matter in so many ways.